GitauHarrison/notes/deploy_to_heroku.md

 (Background on this error at: http://sqlalche.me/e/f405)
 ```

-This is database error.
+This is a database error.
 Your application cannot read your database tables.
-Check that your Heroku database is tables in it by running the command `heroku pg:info DATABASE`.
+Check that your Heroku database has tables in it by running the command `heroku pg:info DATABASE`.
 This will show you the status of your database, something similar to the output below:

 ```python
 === DATABASE_URL